fagp/netframework/README.md

 CONSTRAINT:

-	in dataconfig_[train/test].json must be defined "module" key where the value is the name of cdataset module (i.e. customdataset)
+	in dataconfig_[train/test].json must be defined "module" key where the value is the name of cdataset module (i.e. dataloaders.customdataset)

 	in dataconfig_[train/test].json must be defined "transform_param" key where the value is a string with a sequence of transformations in ctransforms